Undergraduate BA (Hons)

 This is for you if...

-You want to learn about all aspects of stage design and technology in our state-of-the-art theatre production campus.
+You want to learn about all aspects of performance design and technology in our state-of-the-art theatre production campus.

 You have a passion for theatre and how it operates behind the scenes.

-You’re looking to develop the technical skills you need to launch your professional career in theatre production.
+You’re looking to develop the technical skills you need to launch your professional career in theatre production and/or design.

 All about the course

 Your first year will introduce you to key technical elements of theatre production, while also providing wider theatrical context.
-As you move into your second and third years, you’ll focus more on the design process, while also working on live project briefs.
+As you move into your second and third years, you’ll focus more on your own areas of interest, while also working on live project briefs.

-What’s more, as your studies progress, you’ll be given the chance to pursue a full range of practical projects in placements with professional companies and venues, including the opportunity for international collaboration.
+What’s more, as your studies progress, you’ll be given the chance to pursue a full range of practical projects both at university and in placements with professional companies and venues, including the opportunity for international collaboration.
 This kind of experience provides instant value to future employers, helping you to stand out within a competitive job market.

 Want to find out more?
 Gain a deeper understanding of what you’ll explore within each module below.